BearMetalWeb/BearMetalWeb.github.io/docs/electronics/electrical-components.md

 ## RPM

-The Radio Power Module (RPM) is used to easily splice power into an ethernet cable, which will be used to power the radio using PoE (Power over Ethernet.)
+The RPM is used to easily splice power into an ethernet cable, which will be used to power the radio using PoE.

 <img src="https://cdn11.bigcommerce.com/s-t3eo8vwp22/images/stencil/1280x1280/products/601/3249/REV-11-1856-RadioPowerModule-Hero-FINAL__11706.1704391002.png?c=2" alt="RPM" width="400"/>